-Hume’s Enquiry: Expanded and Explained includes the entire classical text of David Hume’s Enquiry Concerning Human Understanding in bold font, a running commentary blended seamlessly into the text in regular font, and analytic summaries of each section.
+Hume’s Enquiry: Expanded and Explained includes the entire classical text of David Hume’s An Enquiry Concerning Human Understanding in bold font, a running commentary blended seamlessly into the text in regular font, and analytic summaries of each section.
 The commentary is like a professor on hand to guide the reader through every line of the daunting prose and every move in the intricate argumentation.
-The unique design helps students learn how to read and engage with one of modern philosophy's most important and exciting classics.
+The unique design helps students learn how to read and engage with one of modern philosophy’s most important and exciting classics.

 - Includes the entire original text.

 - Offers commentary on every line of text.